OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_600.md

 ## Bi-Directional Replication, AutoCDR, Rapid Deployment and Intro to the Admin Client
 ## Introduction

-Since we’ve already done multiple labs, this one will take what we used so far to script this using DB container reset scripts, SQL scripts to setup AutoCDR in the database and GG REST API scripts to do a rapid deployment.
+Since we’ve already done multiple labs, this one will take what we used so far to script this using DB container reset scripts, SQL scripts to setup AutoCDR in the database, OGGCA silent deployment scripts and GG REST API scripts to do a rapid deployment.

 ## Objectives

--	Rapid Deployment using REST API
+-	Rapid Deployment using:
+    -   OGGCA silent deployment scripts (drop and recreate deployments).
--   Setting up bi-directional GoldenGate replication between two databases.
+    -   REST API to setup bi-directional GoldenGate replication between two databases.
--	Setting up auto conflict detection and resolution.
+    -	SQL Scripts to setup up auto conflict detection and resolution in the database.

 ## Required Artifacts

 -   VNC Client for the deployment.
 -	Browser to check the deployment.
+-   Swingbench to apply transactions.

 ### **STEP 1**: Run a script to perform a rapid deployment.